-The alley along the lake is popular amongst the local people as well as the tourists that visit Ohrid.
-It’s a perfect spot for chilling or having a picnic and I personally loved to walk there during the golden hour.
-Take a sit on the bank and enjoy the calm crystal water of the lake or the view to the Old town on your right-hand side.
-The beautiful white houses seem like they are hanging over the water and the Samuil’s fortress shine with splendor on the top of the hill.
+The alley along the lake is popular amongst the local people as well as the tourists who visit Ohrid.
+It’s a perfect spot for chilling or having a picnic and I loved to walk there during the golden hour.
+Take a sit on the bank and enjoy the calm crystal water of the lake or the view of the Old Town on your right-hand side.
+The beautiful white houses seem like they are hanging over the water and the Samuil’s fortress shines with splendour on the top of the hill.

 Visit Bilyana’s Springs and learn the love story behind